xjtang/rTools/README.md

 ------

 - text_tools: A set of tools for text editing and manipulating.
-- web_tools: A set of tools for web related processes
+- web_tools: A set of tools for web related processes.
+- misc_tools: A set of miscellaneous tools for various purposes.
+- source_all: A script to source all files inthis repo.

 Requirement
 ------